perwin/perspectiva/README.md

 * [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr)

-It also requires that SConstruct be installed, in order to run the actual build process.
+It also requires that [SCons](https://scons.org) be installed, in order to run the actual build process.

 ## Miscellaneous Notes